Nick Bätzner

-Nick Bätzner (born 15 March 2000) is a German professional footballer who plays as a midfielder for club SC Paderborn.
+Nick Bätzner (born 15 March 2000) is a German professional footballer who plays as an attacking midfielder for club Rot-Weiss Essen.

 Club career

 A youth product of VfB Stuttgart since the age of 12, Bätzner signed with Oostende in the summer of 2020.
 He made his professional debut with Oostende in a 2–2 Belgian First Division A tie with Genk on 28 September 2020.

 On 22 May 2025, Bätzner signed a contract with SC Paderborn.